-If the DELETE operations are much faster in case we disable constraints then this is because not all foreign keys affected by the DELETE are indexed.
+DELETE operations are much faster in case we disable constraints.
+This is because not all foreign keys affected by the DELETE are indexed.

-We have to detect all the foreign keys that point to the table from where you delete date.
-The you can create temporary indices to help you speed up the delete.
+We have to detect all the foreign keys that point to the table from where you delete data.
+The we can create temporary indices to help speed up the delete.

 STEP 1.
 Detect all he foreign keys that point to the table on which DELETE will be executed TRANSACTION